 When Queen Victoria died in 1901, she was succeeded by her son Edward VII (r.
 1901-1910) – the first member of the House of Saxe-Coburg-Gotha to sit directly on the British throne.
 From Edward sprang the short-lived-in-name British Saxe-Coburg-Gotha dynasty, which consisted of Edward VII himself and his son and successor George V (r.
 1910-1936).

 In 1917, due to anti-German international sentiment from the First World War, George V changed the name of his dynasty from the German-originated house of his grandfather Albert to the more British sounding Windsor, after the name of the royal palace.
-The House of Windsor occupies the throne to this day, headed by the reigning British monarch Queen Elizabeth II (r.
-1952-present).
+The House of Windsor occupies the throne to this day, headed by the reigning British monarch King Charles III (r.
+2022-present) who succeeded his mother, Elizabeth II (r.
+1952-2022).

 With a clear line of succession established for the current British queen, Victoria’s bloodline is evidently still firmly in place in the British line of succession.